josefmarcc/softTestAssignment4/readMe.md

 * How do you verify that a mock was called with specific arguments?

-use the argThat method Like so
+use the argThat method like so
 ```
 argThat(x -> x.firstname.equals(firstName) &&
         x.lastname.equals(lastName)));